lvalentin/help/app/_console/en/website-yslow.md

 As mentioned on The [YSlow offical website](http://yslow.org/),

 > Yahoo!'s Exceptional Performance team has identified 34 rules that affect web page performance.
 YSlow's web page analysis is based on the 23 of these 34 rules that are testable.
-These testable rules are listed below roughly in order of importance and effectiveness.
 Studies have shown that web page response time can be improved by 25% to 50% by following these rules.

 Rule sare organised in rulesets.
 There are three rulesets at the moment: